Rohith-1717/BackgroundCC/README.md

 The design is guided by the following principles:

-### Latency protection
-Interactive applications must remain responsive even during large background transfers.
+Latency protection: Interactive applications must remain responsive even during large background transfers.

-### Delay based congestion control
-Queueing delay is treated as the primary congestion signal rather than packet loss.
+Delay based congestion control: Queueing delay is treated as the primary congestion signal rather than packet loss.

-### User space simplicity
-The entire system runs in user space using UDP.
+User space simplicity: The entire system runs in user space using UDP.
 No kernel modifications are required.

-### Stability under real networks
-The controller is engineered to handle jitter, wireless noise, scheduling delays, and heterogeneous paths.
+Stability under real networks: The controller is engineered to handle jitter, wireless noise, scheduling delays, and heterogeneous paths.

-### Research grounded but practical
-The implementation follows LEDBAT++ principles while incorporating practical extensions necessary for real deployments.
+Research grounded but practical: The implementation follows LEDBAT++ principles while incorporating practical extensions necessary for real deployments.

 ## Delay Based Congestion Model
 The congestion controller is built around a target queueing delay model.